leonardosf98/diario-alimentar-app/.github/pull_request_template.md

 ## **How?**

-How did you implemented the solution?
+How did you implement the solution?

 ## **Close**